How To Apply Your Ethical Fashion Values To Buying Wine

 Look for wines labelled natural, organic, and biodynamic

-Natural wine has gone from being niche to mainstream in a less time than it takes the average Bachelor winner to fade into obscurity.
+Natural wine has gone from being niche to mainstream in a less time than it takes the average Love Island winner to fade into obscurity.
 While there’s no official certification for what makes a wine “natural,” they tend to be made without adding a bunch of chemicals.
-Natural wines are often funky, cloudy, and rather acidic, but they can be super classic and worth aging a few years (if you can wait that long).
+Natural wines are often funky, cloudy, and rather acidic, but they can be super classic and worth ageing a few years (if you can wait that long).

-Just like some Bachelor contestants, Danielle Nicholls, sales and marketing manager for The Living Vine — an importer with a focus on organic, biodynamic, and natural wines — said some winemakers are using the natural label “aren’t doing it for the right reasons.”
+Just like some Love Island contestants, Danielle Nicholls, sales and marketing manager for The Living Vine — an importer with a focus on organic, biodynamic, and natural wines — said some winemakers are using the natural label “aren’t doing it for the right reasons.”

 Advertisement